Mike Tomlin: Coaching style

 Tomlin is recognized for fostering strong relationships with his players, often being described as a "player's coach."
 This term reflects his ability to connect with athletes on a personal level, understanding their perspectives and motivations.
-Running back Najee Harris highlighted Tomlin's rapport with the team in a 2024 interview, noting, "It's not like that in other places."
+During a 2024 interview, running back Najee Harris highlighted Tomlin's rapport with the team, noting, "It's not like that in other places."
 Tomlin's approach involves open communication with the team and granting players autonomy while maintaining discipline.
-He has invited multiple players to spend holidays with him and his family.
+Tomlin has invited multiple players to spend holidays with him and his family.
 In 2023, George Pickens and Broderick Jones celebrated Thanksgiving with Tomlin.

 In the 2024 season of HBO's Hard Knocks: In Season with the AFC North, a candid interaction between Tomlin and cornerback Joey Porter Jr. was captured in the debut episode.
 Following a game against the Cincinnati Bengals in which Porter accumulated six penalties, Tomlin addressed his performance.
-He acknowledged Porter's potential, stating, "You're gonna be great, but you ain't gonna be great today," emphasizing the importance of growth and learning from mistakes.
+He acknowledged Porter's potential by stating, "You're gonna be great, but you ain't gonna be great today," emphasizing the importance of growth and learning from mistakes.

-His approach has drawn criticism at times, notably when former Steelers quarterback and Hall of Fame member Terry Bradshaw referred to him as "more of a cheerleader guy" than coach during a 2016 interview.
+Tomlin's approach has drawn criticism at times, notably when former Steelers quarterback and Hall of Fame member Terry Bradshaw referred to him as "more of a cheerleader guy" than coach during a 2016 interview.
 The 2018 season was plagued by locker room conflicts involving wide receiver Antonio Brown and running back Le’Veon Bell, highlighting discipline challenges under Tomlin's leadership.
 Bell's season-long holdout over a contract dispute created a major distraction and drew frustration from teammates.
-Meanwhile, Brown's issues, including disputes with quarterback Ben Roethlisberger and skipping practices, culminated in his benching for the season finale and eventual off-season trade to the Oakland Raiders.
+Meanwhile, Brown's issues, including disputes with quarterback Ben Roethlisberger and skipping practices, culminated in his benching for the season finale and eventual offseason trade to the Oakland Raiders.
 Critics argued these incidents reflected a lack of accountability in Tomlin's player-friendly approach, despite his strengths in fostering camaraderie.

-Defendants of Tomlin, however, point out that Tomlin tends to have a higher tolerance for such behavior than other coaches, and knows when to cut ties with a player.
-His near decade-long employment of the aforementioned Brown has often been cited as a prime example, as Brown would be released by the Raiders and Patriots in the following season after his departure (playing a combined one game between the two teams), then saw his NFL career come to an end when Brown abruptly walked out on his last NFL team (Tampa Bay, then coached by former Tomlin assistant Bruce Arians) in the middle of a game.
-The Steelers unexpected trade of Diontae Johnson in 2024 also vindicated Tomlin's style, as Johnson would be traded or released from four more teams (including two of the Steelers division rivals) within the next year.
+However, defenders of Tomlin point out that he tends to have a higher tolerance for such behavior than other coaches, and knows when to cut ties with a player.
+Tomlin's near decade-long employment of the aforementioned Brown has often been cited as a prime example, as Brown would be released by the Raiders and Patriots in the following season after his departure (playing a combined one game between the two teams), then saw his NFL career come to an end when Brown abruptly walked out on his last NFL team (Tampa Bay, then coached by former Tomlin assistant Bruce Arians) in the middle of a game.
+The Steelers' unexpected trade of Diontae Johnson in 2024 also vindicated Tomlin's style, as Johnson would be traded or released from four more teams (including two of the Steelers division rivals) within the following year.